 A Cayman company is a legal entity that is separate from, and distinct from, the individual members of the company.
 The court will only lift the "corporate veil" in exceptional circumstances where it is shown that it is a mere facade concealing the true facts.
-The doctrine of piercing the corporate veil will generally only be invoked where a person is under an existing legal obligation or liability or subject to an existing legal restriction which he deliberately evades or whose enforcement he deliberately frustrates by interposing a company under his control (eg, see Prest v Petrodel Resources Ltd [2013] UKSC 34 at [35]).
+The doctrine of piercing the corporate veil will generally only be invoked where a person is under an existing legal obligation or liability, or subject to an existing legal restriction which he or she deliberately evades or the enforcement of which he or she deliberately frustrates by interposing a company under his or her control, eg, see Prest v Petrodel Resources Ltd, 2013, UKSC 34 at (35).